 While the data hub is not a part of Energinet’s core business, it belongs to the TSO’s future profile and ensures the necessary market transparency for the company to successfully profit from price differences at the electricity exchange.
 It also allows for a flexible demand side on the basis of a functioning market in retail and wholesale.
 Nielsen expects customers to use energy mostly when it’s readily available, with the demand side steered almost autonomously through the Internet of Things (IoT).
 Thus data from the hub replaces any traditional fuel that might have been used to gap peak demand.

-As the CEO of Siemens Energy Management Transmission Solutions, Mirko Düsel knows the many ways data can fuel new business cases for TSOs like Energinet.
+As the CEO of the Transmission Solution business at Siemens, Mirko Düsel knows the many ways data can fuel new business cases for TSOs like Energinet.
 Operating data from transmission lines and cables can be uploaded to the cloud where it’s combined with additional input from remote sensors recording temperature, vibrations or sounds.
 “The advantages of digitalization are immense,” says Düsel.
 “With operating data and remote sensors, artificial intelligence (AI) can use changes over time in sound and heat to identify a need for service.”
 While single assets are currently often shut down for maintenance on a fixed service schedule, such sensor information combined with AI will prolong service cycles and reduce shutdown periods – important in a business where every minute counts.

 But that’s not all, according to Düsel.
 By evaluating sensor data on a cloud-based operating system for the IoT like MindSphere, transmission grids can increase their maximum load by 10 to 20 percent.
 “This might be the case in wintertime when temperatures are low and system cooling is improved,” Düsel explains.
 “And AI will be able to learn from these occurrences, so that we can even predict when an overload is possible and what it means for the aging of certain components.”